The Folly Truffles

 Mt Marlay Lookout

 For a panoramic view over Stanthorpe, Mt Marlay’s lookout and picnic area is the spot to drive to.
-Located within Stanthorpe itself, the lookout is only a short yet fairly steep and winding drive a short distance from the shopping district.
+Located within Stanthorpe itself, the lookout is only a short yet fairly steep and winding drive from the shopping district.

 There are free-mounted binoculars and picnic tables with and without shade at the lookout.